 Georgia's statistics show that fatal motorcycle crashes are on the rise, which is why, if you are in a motorcycle crash, you need the help of experienced legal counsel.
-Charles Scholle is a very experienced motor vehicle crash and motorcycle accident lawyer, with nearly two decades in law practice.
+Charles Scholle and the legal team at Scholle Law are very experienced motor vehicle crash and motorcycle accident lawyers and legal professionals, ready to help you.

 Research shows that in the majority of two-vehicle motorcycle accidents, the cause of the accident is the driver of the other vehicle.
 The definitive U.S. study of motorcycle accidents, the Hurt Report, found that three-quarters of motorcycle crashes involve another vehicle, and of those two-thirds are caused by the other motorist by violating the rider's right of way.
 That means half of all motorcycle accidents are the result of other driver's bad driving.

 Motorcycle Crash Injuries Can Be Catastrophic

 When a motorcycle and another vehicle collide, the motorcyclist is at far greater risk of death or injury.
 Even when a motorcycle accident does not cause a wrongful death, it can cause catastrophic injuries, including brain injuries, spine injuries, multiple fractures, paralysis and organ damage.

 These catastrophic injuries can lead to weeks of hospitalization and severe pain and suffering.
 In addition, serious, lifelong disabilities can also occur.
 Victims dealing with serious injuries are often hit with unexpected six-figure medical bills, even when they already have insurance.
 This can cause severe strain on a family already reeling from the effects of the injury.

 There are several types of Georgia motorcycle accidents, each of which can cause serious or fatal injuries to riders.
 These include:

 Get Help With Your Insurance Company after a Bike Crash Injury